Tel: 02476 573095

 Dr Will Amos is Assistant Professor in French sociolinguistics and translation.
 Will holds a BA (Hons) in French Studies, an MA in Modern Languages, and a PhD in Sociolinguistics, all from the University of Liverpool.
 Before joining the French department at Warwick in 2017, Will held positions at the universities of Liverpool, Lancaster, and Lorraine (France), and worked with the AHRC theme 'Translating Cultures' (2013-17).

-Will's research interests lie within sociolinguistics, including linguistic landscapes (LL), minority language vitality, multilingualism and new models of language mixing, language policy, and transcultural translation in non-literary contexts.
+Will's research interests lie within sociolinguistics, including linguistic landscapes (LL), multilingualism, minority languages, language and gender, and transcultural translation in non-literary contexts.
 Will has published articles on simultaneity and language mixing in French commercial advertisements, hierarchical multilingualism on bilingual French/Occitan street signs, and ethnolinguistic identity in Liverpool's chinatown; he has also written book chapters on developing contexts of Corsican public writing, experimental models for conducting large-scale empirical LL research, and institutional identity construction and maintenance through language.

 Teaching and supervision